PhotonEntangled/LoadUp/docs/troubleshoot2.md

 **Additional Findings:**

-After implementing the switch from Vercel Postgres adapter to Neon HTTP adapter, we're still seeing the same error in the logs:
+After implementing the switch from Vercel Postgres adapter to Neon HTTP adapter, we're still seeing the same error in the logs when using the *original* `/api/documents` endpoint:

 ```
 POST 500 load-rlaukx8xx-photonentangleds-projects.vercel.app /api/documents 2